Packed-Ensembles for Efficient Uncertainty Estimation: Background

-To improve the accuracy of predictions but also the accuracy of the predicted uncertainties and the detection of OOD samples, \cite{DeepEnsembles} have proposed to ensemble $M$ randomly initialized deep Neural Networks as a large predictor called Deep Ensembles.
-These ensembles can be seen as a discrete approximation of the intractable bayesian marginalization on the weights, according to \cite{BDLProbabilisticPerspective}.
+To improve the quality of both predictions and estimated uncertainties, as well as the detection of OOD samples, \cite{DeepEnsembles} ensemble $M$ randomly initialized DNNs as a large predictor called Deep Ensembles.
+These ensembles can be seen as a discrete approximation of the intractable Bayesian marginalization on the weights, according to \cite{wilson2020bayesian}.
 If we note $\{\vtheta_m\}_{m=0}^{M-1}$ the set of trained weights for the $M$ DNNs, Deep Ensembles consists in averaging the predictions of these $M$ DNNs as in equation \eqref{eq:ensemble}.